chatcher20/hockeyProject/README.md

 Read about the basics of React Native here: https://reactnative.dev/docs/intro-react-native-components

 ### Once MVP is built
 Deploy it on Netlify or Heroku.
+Netlify has a good tutorial, and cn ask Logan how he did his too.
 Then can make more changes to it.